 4. Lack of Sick Pay

 There’s not much I can say to put a positive slant on this one.
-In fact I’ve previously written this article about how much it sucks being ill when you’re a freelancer.
+It SUCKS being ill when you’re a freelancer.

 TIPS!
 You can’t do anything about the lack of sick pay.
 However, you could look for freelance insurance that could potentially cover you if you have a prolonged period of ill health.